Questions about the Azure Backup service

-This article has sections of common questions (with answers) to help you quickly understand the Azure Backup components.
+This article answers common questions about the Azure Backup components.
 In some of the answers, there are links to the articles that have comprehensive information.
 You can ask questions about Azure Backup by clicking Comments (to the right).
 Comments appear at the bottom of this article.
 A Livefyre account is required to comment.
 You can also post questions about the Azure Backup service in the discussion forum.

 To quickly scan the sections in this article, use the links to the right, under In this article.